gabeklein/expressive-mvc/README.md

 ### Good to know:

-Getters' values are cached, facing the user.
-They will only run when a dependency changes, and **not** upon access (besides the first) as you might expect.
+A getter's value is cached, facing the user.
+It will only run when a dependency changes, **not** upon access as you might expect.

-Getters do run whenever the controller thinks they *could* change, so make sure to design them with these guiding principles:
+Getters are lazy however, and will not run until first accessed.
+Afterwards, they will run whenever the controller thinks they *could* change, so make sure to design them with these guiding principles:
 - Getters should be *deterministic*.
 Only expect a change where inputs have changed.
 - Avoid computing from values which change a lot, but don't output new values as often.
 - [Goes without saying](https://www.youtube.com/watch?v=0i0IlSKn0sE "Goes Without Saying") but, **side-effects are an anti-pattern**, and can cause infinite loops.